gabbyycm/cpp-lost-found/README.md

 2. Open the project folder
 3. Double-click `index.html`
    OR
-   Right-click → Open with browser (crhome is recommended) Browse and search found items
+   Right-click -> open with browser (crhome is recommended) Browse and search found items
 - View item details with photos
 - Submit lost item reports